-Estimate Your Turnover Costs and understand the impact of Turnover in numbers to your organization by playing with the calculations below.
-Please note, this Estimator only helps with the quantifying the Turnover Costs without judging good or bad turnover, or business case for taking any people – performance related decisions.
+Estimate Your turnover costs (also referred as Attrition Costs) & savings with The Brew’s Turnover Costs Calculator and ascertain the impact of Turnover in numbers to your organization by playing with the calculations below.
+Please note, the turnover costs calculator only helps with quantifying turnover Costs without judging good or bad turnover, or business case for taking any people – performance related decisions.
 Also see, how The Brew has helped in employee retention with its HR Analytics solutions.

 Surprisingly, from our observations, most of the times, organizations are clueless about what’s hitting them with respect to turnover.
 Just to rub it further, the turnover costs represent a substantial quantum of the overall revenues.
 (As substantial as 12% – 23% of overall revenues, depending on whether the firm is high performer or average performer.
-See how much is it for your firm with the below calculator).
+See how much does the attrition costs make your firm bleed from the turnover costs calculator below).
 Not just that, the turnover costs attributed to bad hires & involuntary attrition is a stellar number – worth manifolds the turnover costs of voluntary attrition.

 And cos it requires collaboration among cross-functional departments (HR, Finance, Operations), with non standard ways to measure these costs, and reporting mechanisms, is the key reason, why turnover costs go untalked about.
 Most companies don’t have systems & practices in place to track exit costs, recruiting, interviewing, hiring, orientation and training, lost productivity, potential customer dissatisfaction, reduced or lost business, administrative costs, lost expertise, etc.

 What do Turnover Costs constitute of ?
 (Click to expand)